bridgetownrb/bridgetown/bridgetown-website/src/_docs/plugins/tags.md

 ## When to use a Tag vs. a Filter

-Tags and Tag Blocks are great when you simply want to insert a customized piece of content/HTML code into a page.
+Tags and Tag Blocks are great when you want to insert a customized piece of content/HTML code into a page.
 If instead you want to _transform_ input data from one format to another and potentially allow multiple transformations to be chained together, then it's probably better to write a [Filter](/docs/plugins/filters/).